 At the beginning of the 1900’s and right after World War 2, the “American dream” began to take shape.
 It centered on a few basic concepts that were attainable by all.
 Those who worked hard, were honest and wanted to be part of a healthy community could live this dream.
 It was there for anybody, and the life it provided was a blessing that spread far beyond individual families.
 That dream consisted of a few things people simply desired to have, and they went after them.

-I, for one, will not allow dishonest politicians, disgruntled religious leaders or the disillusioned and easily manipulated masses, redefine this nation.
+I, for one, will not allow dishonest politicians, disgruntled religious leaders or the disillusioned and easily manipulated masses, to redefine this nation.
 I will hold to what really makes America great.
 It’s the power to choose my own destiny, for myself.
 Success or failure is my responsibility, and I will not let it be decided for me.
 It’s the knowledge that I can be better than what I am, and it’s up to me to have a vision, and make a plan for what my future will be.

-Is the “American dream” in your heart?
-If there isn’t then you need to get hold of it.
+Is the real “American dream” in your heart?
+If it isn’t, then you need to get hold of it.
 If it is, then you need to grab hold of it and don’t let it go.
 Other nations will rise and fall, other leaders will come and go, but the “American dream”, with its foundation solidly anchored in Biblical truth, will outlast them all.
 Presidents may lie, lawmakers may fail to accomplish anything, but that dream lives on.
-My prayer is that we will push aside the false ideology that has tried to redefine America.
-Let us dream again of what is here, and let us believe again that hard working Americans can build for themselves what others may never have.
+My prayer is that we will push aside the false liberal ideology that has tried to redefine America.
+Let us dream again of what is already here, and let us believe again that hard working Americans can build for themselves what others may never have.

 I believe we can rise to the occasion.
 I believe we can hold dear those cherished principles and truths our forefathers bled and died for.
-I believe, with God’s help, and the right person in the Whitehouse, we can once again have God’s blessing on this amazing nation.
+I believe, with God’s help, and the right people behind the pulpit and in the Whitehouse, we can once again have God’s blessing on this amazing nation.
 Most of all, I believe in the “American dream” and that it is still here for anyone who wants it.
 If we hold fast to that dream in our own heart, and move with passion into the dream of this nation, we will make a difference.
 May God richly bless this wonderful land we lovingly call America, for it truly is beautiful!